 Below is a description of the non-IFRS financial measures, non-IFRS ratios and supplementary financial measures used by the Company.
 Additional information is provided, along with a description of the reconciliation to the closest IFRS measure, where applicable.

-Non-IFRS measures published by iA Financial Corporation in this document are:
+Non-IFRS measures published by iA Financial Group are: